 - on probation, or

 - serving a criminal sentence21

 And if the case was dismissed – meaning there was no conviction – the defendant can get the arrest record sealed.

 The biggest benefit of expungements and seals is that defendants do not have to tell future employers about the case.

 Learn about how to get criminal records expunged in California.
 And learn how to get arrest record sealed in California.

 If you have been charged under Penal Code 647(i) or (j), we invite you to contact us for a free consultation.

-We have offices throughout California, including many in Los Angeles, Orange, San Bernardino, Ventura, and San Diego counties, as well as Central California and the Bay Area.
+Our criminal defense attorneys have offices throughout California, including many in Los Angeles, Glendale, Orange, Pomona, Torrance, San Bernardino, Ventura, and San Diego counties, as well as Central California and the Bay Area.

 We also have offices in Las Vegas and Reno if you have been charged with “Peering, peeping or spying into a dwelling” in Nevada (NRS 200.603).

 - Same.
 See also Penal Code